 The marble statue of Laocoön and His Sons has been one of the most famous ancient sculptures ever since it was placed on public display in the Vatican.
 The sculpture depicts Laocoön, the priest of Apollo from the city of Troy and his two sons who are locked in the coils of two serpents, on the steps of an altar.

 Troy in Asia Minor, now modern Turkey, was the site of the Trojan war which was fought between the Greeks and Trojans for ten years (1194 to 1184 BC.).
 The Greeks could not penetrate the giant walls of Troy or force a surrender.
-So, after ten years the Greeks withdrew from battle and left behind a giant wooden horse statue as tribute.
+So, after ten years the Greeks withdrew from battle and left behind a giant wooden horse statue as a tribute.

 Laocoön tried to persuade the Trojan leaders not to bring the giant horse trophy inside the city walls of Troy.
 The giant wooden horse left behind by the Greeks looked like a gift to the Trojans and they believed the Greeks had withdrawn from battle to return to their homes.